 Men and women who feel as though their stomach is resistant to diet and exercise should contact board-certified plastic surgeon Dr. Brandon Mang.
-He is proud to offer tummy tucks to the patients in and around the Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.
+He is proud to offer tummy tucks to the patients in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.

 Many patients seek a tummy tuck, also known as abdominoplasty, for a variety of reasons.
 Candidates who intend to lose a lot of weight and/or are planning future pregnancies may want to postpone this procedure.
 Keep in mind a tummy tuck will only remove stretch marks on the piece of skin that is excised.
 This procedure is frequently performed in combination with liposuction to specific areas you want to have contoured.

 This procedure can last between one to four hours depending on the method best for you: mini or standard.

 In a traditional tummy tuck an incision is made above the public area that spans from one hip bone to the other.
 In order to lift the skin and cut away he excess Dr. Mang will separate the skin from the abdominal wall and suture the skin together again in it’s new position.
 If needed, your belly button will be re-positioned and sutured.

 Partial Abdominoplasty (Mini Tummy Tuck)

 To begin, a shorter incision is made above the pubic area.
 Your navel may not be moved but may be pulled into an abnormal shape as the skin is stretched and tightened.
 Skin is separated only between the incision line and your navel.
 The skin is lifted, stretched down and excess skin removed.
 Finally, the incision is sutured and dressings are applied.
 You may wish to include a limited muscle repair or liposuction.